lsprangers/implementations-and-systems-design/design_systems/search_system/README.md

 All of these things are queries and we'd expect different content to be returned

+For a further look at [Embeddings](../../other_concepts/EMBEDDINGS.md#embeddings) check out the sub-document

 Youtube will typically return Videos, Google will return almost any content type, App Store would return applications, and Facebook might return posts / users (friends)

 ## Terminology